tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 ### 6. Instructor Do: Postman (5 min)

 In this activity, students will learn how to use Postman.
-The instructor will demo making Quandl API calls with Postman rather than through a browser.
-This will highlight the advantages of using Postman, such access to a UI, request logs, and tools that format API output for ease of use.
+The instructor will demo, making Quandl API calls with Postman rather than through a browser.
+This will highlight the advantages of using Postman, such as access to a UI, request logs, and tools that format API output for ease of use.

 Be sure to have the Postman client installed prior to beginning this activity.
 Consult the Postman Install Guide for instructions on how to install (link is listed below).